 - Playing games and so on

 And then he went on to define me, to tell me who I was in the fun category.
 How my level of being fun is based on my choice in the participation of doing.
 I sat back and experienced this for a moment.
 It took me to the resistance I have had in my past with my dad and both of my husbands, all who defined fun though doing, where I was judged by my willingness to do or not do with them.
-That, that played a huge role in my judgements of me, wrongness, enjoyment and fun.
+That played a huge role in my judgements of me, wrongness, enjoyment and fun.
 Fun always looked like work in my view, a chore, as though I was required to like it.
 Where is the choice in that?

 I laugh thinking back to my childhood perspective, how lucky I was and how much I hated it.
 Today, I am incredibly grateful for all I was able to experience, for my connection to nature and love of the outdoors and as a young teen without choice, I couldn’t find joy in it any of it.